trivago/gollum/README.md

 ## Get Gollum Support and Help

-*gitter chat*: If you can't find your answer in the documentation or have other questions you can reach us on [gitter](https://gitter.im/trivago/gollum?utm_source=share-link&utm_medium=link&utm_campaign=share-link), too.
+**gitter Chat**: If you can't find your answer in the documentation or have other questions you can reach us on [gitter](https://gitter.im/trivago/gollum?utm_source=share-link&utm_medium=link&utm_campaign=share-link), too.

-*Reporting Issues*: To report an issue with Gollum, please create an Issue here on github: https://github.com/trivago/gollum/issues
+**Reporting Issues**: To report an issue with Gollum, please create an Issue here on github: https://github.com/trivago/gollum/issues